whiskey32/Arduino-Nano-Autonomous-Glider-Controller/README.md

 # Arduino_nano_glider_controller
 SKRIPSIE 2019.
-Autonomous Glider Controller For a Model Aircraft The autonomous_glider_controller_0.1.ino sketch contains the main code to be uploaded to Arduino Nano.
+Autonomous Glider Controller For a Model Aircraft.
+The autonomous_glider_controller_0.1.ino sketch contains the main code to be uploaded to Arduino Nano.

 Finished: